Rating and value of works, paintings, drawings by Paul Jouve

 Recognizing Paul Jouve's signature

-In most cases, Paul Jouve signs his works on the canvas at the bottom of the painting in a color that contrasts with the background.
+In most cases, Paul Jouve signs his works at the bottom of the canvas in a color that contrasts with the background.
+Occasionally, his works go unsigned.

 Paul Jouve's signature